 In case of client dropout, SecAgg removes the pairwise masks of the dropped participants to ensure that the remaining pairwise masks can still cancel out when aggregated.
 To achieve this, each participant $i$ secret-shares its key $sk^1_i$ to each other participant $j$ using a $t$-out-of-$n$ secret sharing scheme, where $t$ is the minimum number of participants required to recover the shared key.
-Therefore, if participant $i$ later drops out, there are enough remaining clients ($\geq t$) who can help the server reconstruct its key $sk^1_i$, which can then be used to recover the missing pairwise masks.
+Therefore, if participant $i$ later drops out, a sufficient number of remaining clients ($\geq t$) can help the server reconstruct its key $sk^1_i$, thereby enabling the recovery of the missing pairwise masks.

-However, there remains a security concern in that the server can falsely claim the dropout of participant $i$ to recover its pairwise masks: removing these masks, the server can uncover participant $i$'s local update $x_i$.
-To address this concern, SecAgg introduces an additional mask $\bm{q}_i = \texttt{PRNG}(b_i)$ where $b_i$ is independently generated by participant $i$ and secret-shared with each other.
+A security concern remains in that the server can falsely claim the dropout of participant $i$ to recover its pairwise masks: removing these masks, the server can uncover participant $i$'s local update $x_i$.
+To address this concern, SecAgg introduces an additional mask $\bm{q}_i = \texttt{PRNG}(b_i)$ where $b_i$ is independently generated by participant $i$ and also secret-shared with each other.
 The modified masking process for participant $i$ becomes:

-By requiring that the server can only request secret shares of either $sk_i^1$ (to recover part $A$ if $i$ drops out) or $b_i$ (to recover part $B$ if $i$ reports its update) from other remaining participants, SecAgg ensures that part $A$ and $B$ cannot be removed simultaneously, and the secrecy of $\bm{x}_i$ is preserved.
-Subsequent works, such as SecAgg+~\cite{bell2020secure}, have been proposed to reduce the runtime overhead and increase scalability.
+By requiring that the server only requests secret shares of either $sk_i^1$ (to recover part $A$ if participant $i$ drops out) or $b_i$ (to recover part $B$ otherwise) from other remaining participants, SecAgg ensures that part $A$ and $B$ cannot be removed simultaneously, and the secrecy of $\bm{x}_i$ is preserved.
+Subsequent work, such as SecAgg+~\cite{bell2020secure}, has been proposed to reduce the runtime overhead of SecAgg and increase its scalability.